spdx/spdx-3-model/model/Dataset/Properties/sensor.md

 ## Description

-Sensor describes a sensor that was used for collecting the data and its calibration value as a key-value pair.
+Describes a sensor that was used for collecting the data and its calibration value as a key-value pair.

 ## Metadata